synedra/astra-setup-linkedin/README.md

 ## Running the module
-To setup your ASTRA instance, you want to run `npm exec astra-setup`
+To setup your ASTRA instance, you want to run `npm exec astra-setup` If you get "npm exec not found" try `npx astra-setup`

 This will do the following:
 * Have you go to your [Astra Database](https://datastx.io/workshops) to register or login.
 There is no credit card required to sign up.
 The 'Pay as you go' option gives you a huge amount of transactions for free: